Harvey Weinstein sexual abuse cases: Los Angeles criminal charges

 On January 6, 2020, the Los Angeles County District Attorney announced separate criminal charges against Weinstein, allegedly raping one woman and sexually assaulting another in separate incidents over a two-day period in 2013.
 Weinstein was charged with one felony count each of forcible rape, forcible oral copulation, sexual penetration by use of force and sexual battery by restraint.
 On April 10, 2020, Weinstein was charged with sexual battery by restraint against a third victim, related to an incident in 2010.
 On October 2, 2020, Weinstein was charged with another six additional sexual assault charges from three more incidents in Beverly Hills hotel rooms: three counts of forcible rape and three counts of forcible oral copulation.

 On April 12, 2021, Weinstein was formally indicted on eleven counts of sexual assault in Los Angeles County; this was a procedural matter allowing the trial to proceed more quickly.
 On the same day, Weinstein appeared at a video hearing regarding his extradition to California.
 On July 20, 2021, Weinstein was extradited to California to face charges of rape and sexual assault.
 He was flown to Los Angeles and taken to the Twin Towers Correctional Facility.

 The trial in Los Angeles commenced in October 2022.
 Weinstein was charged with 11 counts of rape, forcible oral copulation and sexual battery, stemming from alleged acts between 2004 and 2013.
 He was found guilty of 3 of 7 charges (four of the initial 11 charges were dropped) on December 19, 2022.
 Convictions included charges of rape, forced oral copulation and third degree sexual misconduct.
-On February 23, 2023, Weinstein would be sentenced to 16 years in prison for these convictions.
+On February 23, 2023, Weinstein was sentenced to an additional 16 years in prison for these convictions.
+He was then returned to New York to Mohawk Correctional Facility.
+Weinstein, who was required to remain in prison because of the Los Angeles convictions, was eventually returned back to New York's Riker's Island in April 2024 when plans were made to retry him for the New York convictions which were overturned.